sdziallas/comp55/docs/labs/1-JavaEclipse.md

 ![](lab1media/media/image8.gif)

 Give your project a name *Hello World*, and then click **Finish**.
 They'll ask you if you want to create a module info, which you can ignore for now by clicking **Don't Create**.
-You'll then see see a project named Hello World on the left in your package explorer.
+You'll then see a project named Hello World on the left in your package explorer.

 Now, Right-click on the project name (HelloWorld) and then go to *New-\>Class*, (this can also be accessed from the file menu